maelle/simplymaelle/content/post/2024-06-11-good-git-history/index.md

 ## "Mix and match your commits": `git rebase -i`

-With this method, instead of throwing away the commits, you will be able to combine them into a commit (squash), change their message (rephrase), edit them (edit), change their order.
+With this method, instead of throwing away the commits, you will be able to combine them into a commit (squash), change their message (reword), edit them (edit), delete them, change their order.

 Say you start from